matthias314/micro-latex-plugin/README.md

 ### Compilation

   - The LaTeX file can be compiled with `latexmk` and afterwards viewed.
+    You may want to bind the corresponding commands (see below) to some keys.
   - If an error occurs, then the output of `latexmk` will be displayed, and the cursor will be placed on the line of the LaTeX file where the error occurred.